What's in a name? Quantifying the interplay between the Definition, Orientation, and Shape of Ultra-diffuse Galaxies Using the Romulus Simulations: Conclusions

-\acknowledgments FDM and JDV acknowledge support from the University of Oklahoma and also acknowledge that Oklahoma's land is the traditional territory of the Osage, Cherokee, Choctaw, Chikasaw and Patowatomi Peoples who have lived here since time immemorial.
+\acknowledgments F.D.M. and J.D.V. acknowledge support from the University of Oklahoma.
+Long before the University of Oklahoma was established, the land on which the University now resides was the traditional home of the “Hasinais” Caddo Nation and Kirikiris Wichita and Affiliated Tribes.
+F.D.M. and J.D.V. acknowledge this territory once also served as a hunting ground, trade exchange point, and migration route for the Apache, Comanche, Kiowa, and Osage nations.
+Today, 39 tribal nations dwell in the state of Oklahoma as a result of settler and colonial policies that were designed to assimilate Native people.
 MT is supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2001810.
 The Romulus simulations are part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) and the state of Illinois.
 Blue Waters is a joint effort of the University of Illinois at Urbana–Champaign and its National Center for Supercomputing Applications.
-This work is also part 12 of a Petascale Computing Resource Allocations allocation support by the National Science Foundation (award number OAC-1613674).
+This work is also part 12 of a Petascale Computing Resource Allocations allocation supported by the National Science Foundation (award number OAC-1613674).
 This work also used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.
-This work was partially performed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611
+This work was partially performed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.